There are a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.

 Regular oil will experience normal expansion and contraction, which means you will get around the same readings regardless of temperature.

-Newer cars with electronic oil level controllers will only measure the engine oil when it is warm and stays at a flat surface level.
+Newer cars with electronic oil level controllers will only measure the engine oil when warm and stay at a flat surface level.
 Therefore it’s recommended to check the engine oil when the engine oil is hot.

 Cold outside temperatures

-Whether you use a synthetic blend or regular oil, checking your car when it is very cold outside will affect your readings.
-To get the best oil readings in single digit weather, you may need to run your engine for a little while before starting the process.
-You can set your car on idle until it warms up, or check your oil after a short drive.
+Whether you use a synthetic blend or regular oil, checking your car when it is freezing outside will affect your readings.
+To get the best oil readings in single-digit weather, you may need to run your engine for a little while before starting the process.
+You can set your car on idle until it warms up, let it stand for 10 minutes, and then check your oil level.

 You should use a completely dry dipstick to check your oil.
 The device is calibrated with minimum and maximum oil levels for easier maintenance and accurate oil replacement.